Checking and Savings Account FAQs

 What is a checking account?

 Checking accounts are typically used to pay for everyday bills and expenses, like gas, groceries, rent, etc. A checking account provides the ability to make payments using paper checks, a debit card linked to the account, and online or mobile banking with electronic transfer capabilities.
 Checking accounts are often where an accountholder’s paycheck goes via direct deposit.
 They usually offer a nominal interest rate.
-See an overview of all of GRB’s checking account options.

 What is a savings account?

 Savings accounts are a better choice when you want to put money aside, but still want to keep the funds easily accessible.
 Typically, Federal law prohibits more than six withdrawals or transfers per month from a savings account without incurring fees.
 However, this requirement was suspended during the COVID-19 pandemic.
 Still, a savings account’s strength is in its ability to provide a higher rate of interest for the balance in the account.
 Withdrawing the funds frequently reduces the accountholder’s ability to secure those benefits.
-See an overview of GRB’s savings account options here.

-Choosing the Right Checking and Savings Accounts
+Choosing the Right Checking & Savings Account

 Do people typically have both types of accounts?